Kien Giang and Kep Archipelago IMMA

 Sub-criterion C2: Feeding Areas

-The IMMA provides an important nutritional base on which both the dugong and Irrawaddy dolphins depend.
+The IMMA provides an important nutritional base on which both dugongs and Irrawaddy dolphins depend.
 The Kien Giang and Kep Archipelago meets this criterion because of its exceptionally high productivity, high prey abundance and the presence of seagrass beds, which are crucial for dugongs (Quang et al. 2005, Hines et al. 2008).
 For Irrawaddy dolphins on the Vietnam side, fifteen percent of observed activities were feeding behaviours (Vu et al. Forthcoming).
 On the Cambodian side, there was a statistically significant departure from homogeneity between the four potential behaviour categories observed (Foraging, Travelling, Socialising, Resting), with more Foraging and Travelling than expected.
 For the dugong, the presence of suitable seagrass beds and interview data (which acquired from local dugong hunters) suggested the dugong forage in this area (Hong, 2003; Quang et al. 2005; Hines et al. 2008; Supkong and Bourne, 2014).

 Supporting Information